rackerlabs/support-how-to/content/how-to/rackspace-data-protection/create-vm-protection-group/index.md

       <img width="298" alt="Display all objects are auto protected" src="/support/how-to/create-vm-protection-group/create_vm_protection8.png">

       - You can then sort by VM listing or search for the VM name(s) (call out 1) that you wish to exclude.
-Once those VMs have been located, click the blue autoprotect shield (call out 2) to the left of those object(s).
-The shield (call out 3) will turn red indicating the object is excluded from auto protection.
+Once those VMs have been located, click the blue Auto Protect shield (call out 2) to the left of those object(s).
+The shield (call out 3) will turn red indicating the object is excluded from Auto Protection.

       <img width="307" alt="Display list of VM" src="/support/how-to/create-vm-protection-group/create_vm_protection9.png">